Pfizer COVID-19 vaccine appointments are available to our patients. Sign up for Connect today to schedule your vaccination.

 Nutritionists help you meet your nutritional needs before and after the transplant.
 In addition, they work closely with you to develop and reach goals, such as weight loss, when appropriate.

 Social workers will help you and your family deal with many issues that may arise, including lodging and transportation, finances, insurance, and legal issues.

 Clinical pharmacists assist the transplant team in designing your medication regimen, teach you about your transplant medications and help to manage your medication regimen throughout the transplant process.

-Financial coordinators work with you and your insurance company to evaluate your ability to undergo transplant and manage the costs of your transplant medications.
+Financial coordinators work with you and your insurance company to evaluate your ability to undergo a transplant and manage your transplant medications' costs.